mossmatters/HybPiper/README.md

 4. A file "bait_tallies.txt" summarizes which bait sources were chosen.

 ##Gene Directory
-1. Velvet and CAP3 results.
-Final assembly is at "GeneName_cap3ed.fa"
+1. SPAdes.
+Final assembly is at "GeneName_contigs.fasta"

 2. Fasta file for reference bait chosen by the `distribute_targets.py` script.